wanadev/photonui-site/source/doc/custom-widget.md

 ```

 __NOTE¹:__ Pay attention to the underscore when we defined the `_firstName` attribute.
-Since the `firstName` property will be automatically created by the [`photonui.Base`][ref-base] class, you will create an infinite loop if you name your private property the same way.
+Since the `firstName` property will be automatically created by the [`abitbol`][abitbol] class, you will create an infinite loop if you name your private property the same way.

 #### Going Deeper With Abitbol